 Snail farming is the process of raising land snails mainly for human consumption and to obtain snail slime for the production of cosmetics or snail eggs.
 In this article we will help you get started with Snail farming business.
 We will look at snail farming for beginners and those who want to start and make profit.

 Snail farming is easy to start and manage.
 It is also very profitable.
 I believe that many people are not into the business of snail farming because they think they can easily pick up snails from the forest once there is a slight rain fall or it would never be a source of revenue for them.
-But I can tell you right away and indeed assure you that snail farming is a big business not only in Nigeria, but world wide.
-Below are the reasons for my assertion:
+But I can tell you right away and indeed assure you that snail farming is a big business not only in Nigeria, but worldwide.

 1. It requires small amount of capital to start compared with other animal husbandry such as poultry, fishing and cattle rearing, etc.